margaret/ISS-tracker/README.md

 ### General
 * Refactor
 * make padString have default args
+* get elevation from google maps API and pass to open-notify for flyover queries

 ### Flyover Predictions
 * double check quality of results / filter to be more similar to spot the station?